How Wearing A Helmet Can Affect Your Motorcycle Accident Claim in Georgia

 Being that I am a motorcycle accident attorney, I want to talk about helmet use and whether an insurance company can deny coverage under your policy either for property damage or for an injury if you’re not wearing a helmet.

 The specific situation is related to incidences where you’re a Georgia licensed motorcycle rider, you have a Georgia license, you’re riding in another state, somewhere that doesn’t require a helmet under their laws, and you get in a high speed motorcycle crash caused by someone else.

-Can your Georgia motorcycle policy deny your claim because you weren’t wearing a helmet, even though you weren’t violating the law in the state you were in at the time but would have been violating Georgia law?
-And so, my answer was no, they can’t do that.
+Can your Georgia motorcycle policy deny your claim because you weren’t wearing a helmet, even though you weren’t violating the law in the state you were in at the time, but would have been violating Georgia law?
+My answer is no, they can’t do that.

-Again, I looked it up to make sure I was correct on this, it’s a very unique situation, and the answer appears to be no, you can’t simply as the insurance company under our standard policy say, we don’t have to cover your property damage or your injury because you weren’t wearing a helmet in violation of Georgia law, okay?
+Again, I looked it up to make sure I was correct on this, and it’s a very unique situation.
+The answer appears to be no, you can’t simply as the insurance company under our standard policy say, we don’t have to cover your property damage or your injury because you weren’t wearing a helmet in violation of Georgia law, okay?
 So, not a blanket denial.